oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

 Different scenarios can be encountered:

 - Providers will continue to use CSAF 2.0.
-  This SHOULD be avoided, as the CSAF ecosystem greatly profits from adoption to the new standard version.
+  This SHOULD be avoided, as the CSAF ecosystem greatly profits from adoption of the new standard version.
 - Providers will immediately upgrade all documents as well as the `provider-metadata.json` to CSAF 2.1.
   While this benefits the adoption of CSAF 2.1, consumers that still rely on CSAF 2.0 are cut off.
 - Providers will begin a transition period, in which they continue to serve existing documents in CSAF 2.0, gradually updating the existing